Pip Proud: Biography

-He was signed to the Phillips/Phonogram label and his first commercial album Adren [sic] and Richard (1968) reprised most of the tracks from his earlier effort, re-recorded.
+Following interest generated by the film, he was signed to the Phillips/Phonogram label and his first commercial album Adren [sic] and Richard (1968) reprised most of the tracks from his earlier effort, re-recorded.
 Some tracks had a full band backing added without his involvement.
 Australian musicologist, Ian McFarlane has written that it "contained such sparse, idiosyncratic and evocative songs as 'De Da De Dum', 'Purple Boy Gang', 'Into Elizabeth's Eyes', 'An Old Servant' and 'Adren [sic] and Richard'."

 The album "garnered positive reviews in Go-Set, and Proud made a few television appearances as well as doing a handful of live gigs."
 Proud described how he was treated by the media, "Mostly they sent me up."
 Keavney reported, "abruptly as the bubble blew up, it burst."
 A small number of concerts Proud put on were, Keavney wrote, "a disaster.
 'I was nervous and the PA systems didn't work,' said Pip."